Excursions in Delhi

-The most famous in the "old» Delhi Red Fort.
+Best known in «old» Delhi Red Fort.
 Its walls are built of red sandstone.
-This octagonal fortress surrounded by a moat, dating back to the Mughal dynasty.
-Now here is a museum with interesting exhibits.
-What is the so-called «peacock" royal throne made of pure gold inlaid with numerous sapphires, diamonds and emeralds.
-Preserved here and musical instruments: cymbals, oboes.
-The Forte opened a museum of paintings, archeology and Memorial.
-Works and indoor market selling souvenirs.
+It is an octagonal fortress surrounded by a moat dating back to the Mughal dynasty.
+Now there is a museum with interesting exhibits.
+What is the so-called «peacock» the royal throne, made of pure gold, inlaid with countless sapphires, diamonds and emeralds.
+Preserved here are musical instruments: cymbals, oboes.
+The Fort has museums of paintings, archeology and a memorial.
+There is also an indoor market selling souvenirs.

-In New Delhi, too, is something to see.
-This landscaped area, full of picturesque boulevards, with many historical monuments and with its sights.
-Sightseeing tours in Delhi often include a list of interesting places:
+There is a lot to see in New Delhi too.
+This is a well-maintained area, full of picturesque boulevards, with many historical monuments and attractions.
+Sightseeing tours in Delhi often include the following list of interesting places: